 Anne also has extensive experience working with unions.
 She began training job stewards in the OTEU 378 and became president of the union representing employees at BC Hydro, ICBC and BC Transit.
 Later she was the Chief Operating Officer of the BC Nurses Union before joining the health authority.
 “Joint Union-Management strategies are extremely effective at promoting significant change.

-Collective Impact, Constructive Engagement, Developmental Evaluation, Explore and Experiment, Scaling Impact, Social Enterprise
+Collective Impact, Developmental Evaluation, Explore and Experiment, Policy Engagement, Scaling Impact, Social Enterprise